substance/dar/DarRuntime.md

 </dar>
 ```

+*NOTE: This draft spec is a work in progress, and considered a request for comments.*

 ## Runtime Registry

 In order to run the code in this document, we need to connect to a runtime registry service.